Nodeclipse/www.nodeclipse.org/updates/list.md

 ## Other lists

-- Even more plugins are listed in [Enide](http://marketplace.eclipse.org/content/enide-eclipse-nodejs-ide)
+- Even more plugins are listed in [Enide](http://marketplace.eclipse.org/content/enide-eclipse-nodejs-ide), but group install won't work in Kepler.
 - <https://code.google.com/p/sandipchitaleseclipseplugins/>

 [Let us know](/community) more.